Welcome to MusicDayz

 Abba play the fourth of six nights at Wembley Arena, London, UK.

-Abba play the last of six nights at Wembley Arena, London, UK.
+Abba play the fifth of six nights at Wembley Arena, London, UK.

 Abba reach No1 in the UK singles chart with The Winner Takes It All.